WAPUSH Wednesday Series

 Katherine Morey (09/18)

-Suffragist, Pacifist, Leader of the National Woman’s Party in Massachusetts
+Suffragist, Pacifist, Leader of the National Woman’s Party in Massachusett

 Katherine Morey was a longtime activist with the National Woman’s Party who participated in both state and national level campaigns.
 Born in 1891, she was a descendant of Abner Hosmer, who was notable as the second man to die in the Revolutionary War.
 A longtime resident of Brookline, Massachusetts, her mother, Agnes Morey, was also a member of the National Woman’s Party and went to prison alongside her daughter during World War I.